-Translation into Bahasa Malaysia is becoming increasingly demanded; organizations and institutions that aim to reach large audiences in the country – as well as stakeholders in key government bodies and NGO officials – must keep their communication in Bahasa Malaysia to ensure maximum reach and efficient communication.
+Translation from English into Malay is becoming increasingly demanded; organizations and institutions that aim to reach large audiences in the country.
+The stakeholders in key government bodies and NGO officials must keep their communication in Bahasa Malaysia to ensure maximum reach and efficiency.

 Sometimes, “Bahasa” is used to refer to Bahasa Indonesia and Bahasa Malaysia interchangeably.
 This, however, is not exactly correct.
 Even though both languages stem from the same family, their distinctions are significant.
 The information below refers to both Bahasa Malaysia and Bahasa Indonesia (collectively referred to as “Bahasa”).

 Bahasa belongs to the Austronesian family, a Malayo-Polynesian subgroup of languages.

 Total number of speakers (native and as a second language): up to 250,000,000 (estimated)

 It’s spoken in Indonesia, Malaysia, East Timor, Brunei, Singapore, Thailand, Philippines, Christmas Island, and Cocos (Keeling) Islands.